polkadot-js/api/docs/start/api.tx.wrap.md

 ## Understanding types

 As has been very apparent in all the preceding sections, the management of types is what allows the API to communicate with the node.
-Most values are in a [binary SCALE-encoded format](https://github.com/paritytech/parity-scale-codec) and it is the reponsibility of the API is to encode and decode these.
+Most values are in a [binary SCALE-encoded format](https://github.com/paritytech/parity-scale-codec) and it is the responsibility of the API is to encode and decode these.
 In the next section we will [take a look at what interfaces the API provides around types](types.basics.md).